mbhall88/pistis/README.md

                                   plot
   -b, --bam PATH                  SAM/BAM file to produce read percent
                                   identity histogram from.
+  -d, --downsample INTEGER        Down-sample the sequence files to a given
-  -h, --help                      Show this message and exit.
+                                  number of reads.
+Set to 0 for no subsampling.
+Default: 50000 -h, --help                      Show this message and exit.
 ```

+Note the `--downsample` option is set to 50000 by default.
+That is, `pistis` will
+only plot 50000 reads (sampled from a uniform distribution).
+You can set this to
+0 if you want to plot every read, or select another number of your choosing.
+Be aware
+that if you try to plot too many reads you may run into memory issues, so try
+downsampling if this happens.

 There are three different use cases - currently - for producing plots:

 **Fastq only** - This will return four plots: